jai-anurag-y/Breakout-Game/README.md

 ## Getting Started

-1. Clone or download the repository to your local machine.
-2. Open the `index.html` file in a web browser.
+1. Open the `index.html` file in a web browser.

 ## Gameplay Instructions